 Data collection

 Data were collected through a combination of semi-structured, in-depth interviews, observation and documentary searches.
-The interviews and the observations constitute the primary data; while project reports, minutes from meetings, project evaluations, as well as government’s report such as national digital transformation strategies, constitute the secondary data (Table 2).
+The interviews and the observations constitute the primary data, while project reports, minutes from meetings, project evaluations, as well as government’s report such as national digital transformation strategies, constitute the secondary data (Table 2).
 The interviews sampled a size of total 10 participants representing the four organizations collaborating in the project.
 The participants interviewed were members of the project group, the leader, and a member of the steering group, in addition to two project managers (Table 2).

 Each interview was conducted face-to-face and lasted ca. 1 hour.
 During the interviews, the interviewees were asked to elaborate on the challenges and difficulties experienced in the project, with a focus on aspects of project organizing, technologies, and innovation.
 An interview guide informing about the format and focus of the research study and the interview process was sent to the participants in advance of the interviews.
 The first author conducted the interviews between November and December 2019.
 The interviews were recorded and then transcribed verbatim (a total of 42,500 words).